mrfearless/x64dbg-plugin-template-for-Visual-Studio/README.md

 # x64dbg plugin template for Visual Studio

-A C++ template for creating x64dbg plugins (x86 or x64) via Visual Studio
+A template for creating x64dbg plugins (x86 or x64) via Visual Studio

 The template was created and tested with Visual Studio 2013, but may work with other versions.